Smithsonian photo of Grave Creek Stone from McCulloch’s site

 Arisen is a pole and it is the foot for measurement of angles.

 Measure also from the stricken pole place.

 The last stone in this translation series will be the Newberry Tablet.
 The numbers are easy.
-The translation is not finished.
-After that there are two other stones I have come upon but have to obtain photos which may take some months.
-So next up is the numbers of Newberry.
 Yes, same old, same old numbers!
 Imagine that!